Chiral and flavor oscillations in a hyperentangled neutrino state: CCR for two flavor neutrino oscillations

 Weak processes involve projections into states with definite chirality.
 For instance, in processes producing neutrinos and antineutrinos, these particles are always produced in states with a defined chirality.
-The chiral matrix is defined by
+The chiral operator is defined by

-and its expectation value $\bra{\Psi}\hat{\gamma}^{5}\ket{\Psi}$.
-The chirality of a state is not a conserved quantity under the free-particle evolution described by the Dirac equation.
-In fact the mass term in Eq.\eqref{Dirac equation} does not commute with the chiral operator.
+and we call its expectation value $\bra{\Psi}\hat{\gamma}^{5}\ket{\Psi}$ chirality.
+The chiral operator does not commute with the mass term of the free-particle Dirac equation, Eq.~(\ref{eq:dirac}), and therefore it is not a conserved quantity.
 Thus, a state that has an initial definite chirality will undergo chiral oscillations.
 Chiral oscillations for Dirac plane waves and wave-packets have been described, for example in \cite{A01,A02}.

+Chirality can be related, for massless particles, to the quantity called helicity, the projection of the spin along the direction of the momentum.
+The helicity operator is given by $\textbf{p} \cdot \hat{\mathbf{\Sigma}}/p $, where, in the standard representation of the Dirac matrices, $\hat{\mathbf{\Sigma}}={\rm{diag}}\{ \hat{\mathbf{\sigma}}, \hat{\mathbf{\sigma}}\}$.
+Since the helicity operator commutes with free-particle Dirac Hamiltonian (for massive and massless particles), it is often convenient to construct eigenspinors of the Dirac equation with definite helicity.
+The helicity operator commutes with the chiral operator, and for massless Dirac particles, the chiral operator also commute with the Dirac Hamiltonian.
+In this case, eigenspinors of the Dirac equation have both definite helicity and chirality, which indeed coincide.
+For massive particles, eigenspinors of the Dirac equation can have definite helicity, but not definite chirality.
+In this case, a state with definite chirality is necessarily a superposition of positive and negative energy eigenspinors.

 The free-particle dynamics of the Dirac equation can be further extended to accommodate flavor-mixing and describe oscillating Dirac neutrinos.
-Within this framework, it can be shown that the free time evolution for an initial electron neutrino state with left chirality, negative helicity and momentum $\textbf{p}$, is given by \cite{R14,R17}
+Within this framework, it can be shown that the free time evolution for an initial electron neutrino state with left chirality and momentum $\textbf{p}$, is given by \cite{R14,R17}